bodong1987/Avalonia.PropertyGrid/README.md

 PropertyModels.ComponentModel.ProgressAttribute                                     /* use progress bar to dipslay numeric value property, readonly */
 PropertyModels.ComponentModel.TrackableAttribute                                    /* use trackbar to edit numeric value property */
 PropertyModels.ComponentModel.EnumDisplayNameAttribute                              /* set friendly name for each enum vlaues */
+PropertyModels.ComponentModel.EnumExcludeAttribute                                  /* Globally prohibit an enumerated field from appearing in the PropertyGrid.
+To configure it for a single property, you can use EnumPermitValuesAttribute or EnumProhibitValuesAttribute. */
+PropertyModels.ComponentModel.AutoCollapseCategoriesAttribute                       /* By configuring this Attribute for a class, some Categories can be automatically collapsed in the initial state. */
 PropertyModels.ComponentModel.DataAnnotations.DependsOnPropertyAttribute            /* mark this property is depends on the other property */
 PropertyModels.ComponentModel.DataAnnotations.FileNameValidationAttribute           /* mark this property is filename, so control will validate the string directly */
 PropertyModels.ComponentModel.DataAnnotations.PathBrowsableAttribute                /* mark string property is path, so it will provide a button to show path browser*/
 PropertyModels.ComponentModel.DataAnnotations.VisibilityPropertyConditionAttribute  /* set this property will auto refresh all visiblity when this proeprty value changed. */
+PropertyModels.ComponentModel.DataAnnotations.EnumPermitValuesAttribute<T>          /* For a single attribute configuration, force the allowed enumeration values ​​to be set */
+PropertyModels.ComponentModel.DataAnnotations.EnumProhibitValuesAttribute<T>          /* For individual attribute configurations, certain enumeration values ​​are forcibly prohibited from appearing in the candidate list */
 ```

 ### Supported Builtin Types